 - 1 large egg- room temperature

-And once these come out of the oven, cuddle on the couch or head outdoors with a picnic blanket, a few muffins and HarperCollins’ latest set of Paddington books.
-(Yes, I love, love, love partnering with them to share the latest publications on the shelves.
-We’re genuinely crazy about books, so this is like the icing on the cake for my little bookworms.)
+And once these come out of the oven, cuddle on the couch or head outdoors with a picnic blanket, a few muffins, and these sweet Paddington books.

 In this board book for young readers, Paddington is off to the market as the shops begin to open.
 His route lands up at a certain special place for a certain special treat!